mjarkk/other/README.md

 # other
 A helper library for Go
+This libary contains a view small functions i use in most of my projects